steverusso/bigtech.fail/website/content/profiles/blonde/_index.md

 title: Blonde
 aka: Blonde in the Belly of the Beast
 socials:
-  substar:  blonde-in-the-belly-of-the-beast
+  subscribestar: blonde-in-the-belly-of-the-beast
   gab: Blonde_Beast
   bitchute: profile/oVBA2s2p1oua/
   minds: BlondeBeast/
   youtube: channel/UCpbyOgUSjTSPpvVUAT2OyHw
 ---

 Blonde is a conservative content creator (mainly on YouTube for now) and